 Google Play Services is an essential part of the Android operating system.
 They allow many apps, including third-party apps and games, to exchange information with Google.
 It keeps working in the background.
 It’s because too many syncing processes are running in the background, using system resources and draining the battery in the process.
 Google Play Service handles these processes, which takes a toll on the battery juice.

 How to improve your Android phone battery life

 Why Is My Phone Battery Draining Fast & How To Fix It?
 We have already made an article about how to improve your Android phone battery life.
 Click here to view.

 - Turn off keyboard sounds or vibrations

 - Remove unnecessary widgets from the home screen

 - Turn on Airplane Mode in low-signal areas

-- Update all apps which are available via Google Play Store
+- Update all apps that are available via the Google Play Store

 - Restrict notifications of unnecessary apps

 - Keep your phone cool